Avimitin/nvim/README.md

 ### Check health

-open your vim and input command to check dependence is all install or not.
+Open your neovim and input following command to check if the dependence is all installed or not.

 ```vim
 :checkhealth
 ```

-### Other
+### FAQ

 - vim-hexokinase